At a Glance

 - Benefits: Enjoy flexible working, private medical insurance, and access to mental health support.

-- Why this job: Make a real difference in ecology while growing your career in a supportive environment.
+- Why this job: Make a real difference while growing your career in a supportive, collaborative environment.

 - Qualifications: Strong ecological consultancy experience and knowledge of UK/EU legislation required.

-- Other info: Open to diverse applicants; we adapt roles to fit individual skills and experiences.
+- Other info: Open to diverse applicants; we adapt roles to fit individual skills and support development.

 The predicted salary is between 43200 - 72000 £ per year.